 The ECP works by stopping or slowing down ovulation, which is when your eggs are released from your ovaries.
 It also stops the egg and sperm from meeting.

 If you are already pregnant the ECP will not affect, interrupt or harm the pregnancy.

 The Emergency Contraceptive Pill works best within 24 hours of unprotected sex

-It works best when taken within 24 hours after unprotected sex, but even up to three days the ECP is 85% effective in preventing pregnancies that would have otherwise occurred.
+It’s best to take ECP as soon as possible, but it can still work up to 3-5 days after unprotected sex.
+Two types of ECP are available from a pharmacist without a prescription: Levonorgestrel can be taken up to 72 hours (3 days) and Ulipristal Acetate can be used up to 120 hours (5 days) after sex.
 Remember though, it’s not 100% effective so you may still need to do a pregnancy test just to make sure you’re not pregnant a few weeks later.
 It also doesn’t have a lasting effect: if you have sex anytime after taking the ECP, you can still become pregnant.

 The ECP is very safe and it has no serious or long-lasting side effects.
 Some may get an irregular period, feel a little bit sick or have sore breasts after they take it.
 But nothing major.

 After you take the Emergy Contraceptive Pill your period can come a little bit earlier or can be a little late.
 You may even get a little bit of bleeding a few days after taking the ECP but this is NOT a period.